-- The company reconfirmed revenue guidance for the full year, at $262.5 million at the midpoint
+- The company reconfirmed its revenue guidance for the full year of $307.5 million at the midpoint

 Founded in 2009 by enterprise software veteran Tom Seibel, C3.ai (NYSE:AI) provides software that makes it easy for organizations to add artificial intelligence technology to their applications.